 - paying fines and fees

 In some cases, a defendant under electronic monitoring is free to go nearly anywhere.
-In other cases the judge may order house arrest in Las Vegas, which is when the defendant is required to stay home at all times except for any court-sanctioned exceptions.
+In other cases the judge may order house arrest, which is when the defendant is required to stay home at all times except for any court-sanctioned exceptions.
 These exceptions usually include going to work, court, counseling or to the doctor.

 It depends on the case.
 The defendant’s attorney usually has to request it, and then the judge has the discretion whether to grant it.
 Electronic monitoring is often seen in cases where the defendant is undergoing a rehabilitation program or is on probation after serving prison for a sex offense.
 It’s a way the courts can keep tabs on defendants as they reintegrate into society.